Menu

 1960 circa – Erik NITSCHE

-An allegory for progress, research and science.
+It was a grand allegory of progress, research and science.

 General Dynamics "Dynamic America" 1 Rockefeller Plaza